Teacher Professional Development

 Compensation

-Successful applicants will be consultants for Texas Biomed.
-For full participation in the year-long cohort study, teachers will be compensated a maximum of $6,000, divided over the course of the year ($4,000/summer and $1,000 for each semester).
+Successful applicants are Texas Biomed consultants with a consultant agreement outlining compensation.
+For full participation in the year-long cohort study, teachers are compensated a maximum of $6,000, divided over the course of the year ($4,000/summer and $1,000 for each semester based on data collection and CoP participation).